nekka69a/Weather-application/README.md

 2. Enter the name of the city for which you want to get the weather forecasts.
 3. Click the search button to display the current weather conditions and forecasts.

+Run the build script to bundle your project:

+    npm run build

 ## Technologies Used